 Some people argue that technology is making us more isolated and less social.
 Do you agree?
 Why?

 On one hand, technology has allowed us to connect with more people than ever before through social media and messenger apps.
 However, such virtual communication can be superficial and lack the depth and intimacy of face-to-face interactions.
-Proponents of the argument that technology is making us more isolated and less social also believe that social media can create a false sense of connection and reduce the need for real-world interactions.
-And indeed, we can see the life examples of this happening in real time – teens are glued to the screens of their phones, paying little attention to people who are around them.
+Proponents of the argument that technology is in the way of real communication also believe that social media can create a false sense of connection and reduce the need to see people in the real-world.
+And indeed, we can witness examples of this happening: teens are glued to the screens of their phones, paying little attention to people around them.

 With the rise of automation and artificial intelligence, some experts predict that many jobs will be lost in the years ahead.
 What do you think about this?

 This is becoming an issue of growing concern for many.
 It has been extremely prevalent in the past year, when we saw huge advances in AI and machine learning.
-People also now have public access to AI models they can play around with, throwing tasks at them and see how impressively effective they are at dealing with those.
-One particular field seems to be of interest now – programming.
-A well-phrases prompt that describes the programme you want from the AI will return an immaculately-written code, within seconds and free of charge.
+People also now have public access to AI models they can play around with, throwing tasks at them and seeing how impressively effective they are at dealing with those.
+One particular field seems to be of interest now: writing code.
+A well-phrased prompt that describes the programme you want from the AI will return an immaculately-written code within seconds, and free of charge.
 One can only guess how much better the machines can get at doing things like this, as well as many other spheres.
-This could indeed render many professions and even entire industries useless.
-This is not as horrible as it might sound and eventually the job market will adapt to make room for these newly unemployed specialists.
-However, the interim period of uncertainty might take a while and people of many professions may indeed struggle to find employment or purpose.
+This could indeed render many professions, and even entire industries, useless.
+This is not as horrible as it might sound, and eventually the job market will adapt to make room for these newly unemployed specialists.
+However, the interim period of uncertainty might take a while, and people of many professions may indeed struggle to find employment, or even purpose.

 In what ways has technology helped to address some of the world’s most pressing social, economic, and environmental issues?

-I’d like to focus on two domains of science technology has helped to develop drastically.
-One is the education sector, where it made easier for people to get education and learn new skills.
+I’d like to focus on two domains of science that technology has helped to develop drastically.
+One is the education sector.
 There are now numerous online courses, educational apps, and e-learning platforms that have made knowledge accessible to all.
-Even getting a degree online is possible, and it will have same credibility as the traditional one from university or college.
-Another sphere which benefitted greatly from progress in technology is agriculture.
+Even getting a degree online is possible, and it will have the same credibility as the traditional one from a university or college.
+Another sphere that greatly benefited from progress in technology is agriculture.
 Various new systems can provide accurate and timely data regarding soil composition, weather patterns, and crop productivity.
-Farm machines, drip irrigation and other such technologies have also helped increase crop yields and reduce wastage.
-Consequently, farming is now not as labour intensive and more cost-efficient, which indirectly has made food more affordable.
+Farm machines, drip irrigation and other such technologies have also helped increase crop yields and reduce waste.
+Consequently, farming is now less labour-intensive and more cost-efficient, which indirectly has made food more affordable.

 Progress in our lives